sacridini/Awesome-Geospatial/README.md

 * [momepy](https://github.com/martinfleis/momepy) - Momepy is a library for quantitative analysis of urban form - urban morphometrics.
 * [networkit](https://github.com/networkit/networkit) - NetworKit is a growing open-source toolkit for large-scale network analysis.
 * [RichDEM](https://github.com/r-barnes/richdem) - High-performance Terrain and Hydrology Analysis.
+* [PODPAC](https://podpac.org/) - PODPAC is a python library that builds on the scientific python ecosystem to enable simple, reproducible geospatial analyses that run locally or in the cloud.
+* [pyDEM](https://github.com/creare-com/pydem) - Python library for Global Hydrology Analysis.
+Used to calculate upstream contributing area, aspect, slope, and topographic wetness index.

 ## Perl